christineyanta/Metagenomics_Tutorial/README.md

-# Analyzing Shotgun Metagenomic Data
+# Shotgun Metagenomic Sequencing - Assembly-Based Analysis

 ### Introduction
 The purpose of this tutorial is to provide one of the possible metagenomic workflows for analyzing shotgun metagenomic next-generation sequencing reads.
 Keep in mind that there are many different programs that will accomplish each step.